shiwaforce/poco-example/nginx/README.md

 Examples for the project: https://github.com/shiwaforce/poco

-Project Compose lets you catalogue and manage your Docker projects using simple YAML files to shorten the route from finding your project to initialising it in your local environment.
+Poco lets you catalogue and manage your Docker projects using simple YAML files to shorten the route from finding your project to initialising it in your local environment.